Combodo/iTop/readme.txt

 #878 Missing scrollbar in "linkset-direct" edition popup dialog
 #862 Popup menu misplaced when the window scrolls (e.g. when displaying large lists of results)
 #861 and #636 Set the focus on User Name in iTop Login Form
+#940 "Close" and "Reopen" buttons were not working on IE (due to extra commas at the end of JS lists)
+#892 Confusion when using a hierarchical list in a search form
+#916 Hierarchical selector: clicking on the label now has the same effect as clicking on the radio button itself.
+(The label is no longer an hyperlink)
 Ticket's attachments can now be added by drag and drop (on browsers supporting HTML5 drag and drop).